 In my experience, many people equate accountants and bookkeepers as being the same.
-While some of their roles can certainly overlap and they share common goals, they do provide different services.
+While some of their roles overlap, they do provide different services.
 Both roles are integral pieces to your business.